 For a twist: invite a Scot to brunch.
 A Bloody Mary calling for Talisker instead of vodka is an entirely new take on the drink.
-Bold smoke notes dart their way through lemon and savoury tomato to fiery tabasco and pepper.
+Bold smoke notes dart their way through lemon and savory tomato to fiery Tabasco and pepper.

 - Many classics are enjoyed today by drinkers without the knowledge of their creation.
 Their stories are great tools to upsell cocktails.

 - The Tom Collins is gin, lemon, sugar and soda.
 Its source is debated, but the most entertaining story links it to the Great Tom Collins Hoax of New York in 1884.

 - Whiskey, vermouth, bitters and citrus peel.
 A true classic that appeared around 1880, almost certainly appeared first in New York city.